 When you stare at a screen for hours at a time, whether it is a computer, TV, phone or tablet, you are exposed to blue light from the device.
+Alarmist headlines claim blue light from too much screen time is blinding us.
 But there is no scientific evidence that blue light from digital devices causes damage to your eye.

 Blue light does affect the body’s circadian rhythm, our natural wake and sleep cycle.
 During the day, blue light wakes us up and stimulates us.
 But too much blue light exposure late at night from your phone, tablet or computer can make it harder to get to sleep.

 That is why Dr. Khurana recommends that you try to limit your screen time in the two to three hours before you go to bed.
-Many devices have nighttime settings that minimize blue light exposure in the evenings.
+You can also try nighttime settings on your devices to minimize blue light exposure in the evenings.

 Although people often associate blue light with computers and phones, the largest source of blue light is sunlight.
 Other sources include fluorescent light, compact fluorescent light bulbs and LED light.
 Blue light exposure from screens is much less than the amount of exposure from the sun.
 It's also no more damaging than blue light from the sun, Dr. Khurana says.

 Too much exposure to ultraviolet light from the sun increases the risks of eye diseases, including cataracts, growths on the eye and cancer.
 We know less about blue light.
 Its effects are still being researched.